SegBin-ai/SegBin-ai/README.md

 - IBM Watson Assistant: IBM Watson Assistant serves a dual purpose in our system: first, it enables users to effortlessly navigate the dashboard hosted on IBM Cloud by answering their inquiries and guiding them through simple tasks with natural language interactions.
 - Second, deployed on our website, Watson Assistant acts as a responsive customer support chatbot, readily addressing common queries and offering assistance, thereby enhancing user experience and engagement.

-The assistant has been deployed on our website: www.terravortex.com in basic Beta testing stage and there is an example gif below.
-You can say "show demo video" and it will work.

 ![ChatBot](images/ezgif.com-video-to-gif.gif)

 - IBM Analytics: We leverage IBM Analytics to process and analyze data from various sources, including the TensorFlow model's predictions and Cloudant-stored metrics.
 This provides valuable insights presented on the IBM Cloud-hosted dashboard.